 Should you bring your dog?

-Any time you bring your dog out on an adventure, especially to a busy seasonal festival or event, be sure to be thoughtful about if the event will be fun for your dog.
-If your dog is anxious in new places or uncomfortable around large groups of people or around other dogs, it would be best to leave your dog at home where they can be cozy.
-Or you can plan a quieter outing like a hike.
-Especially after the last year and a half of lockdowns, reentering the world can be challenging for some dogs.
-When going out, make sure you are prepped for spending the day focusing on your dog, and ensuring they are comfortable.
+Any time you bring your dog out on an adventure, especially to a busy seasonal festival or event, be sure to be thoughtful about whether the event will be fun for your dog.
+If your dog is anxious in new places or uncomfortable around large groups of people or other dogs, it would be best to leave your dog at home where they can be cozy.
+You can plan a quieter outing like a hike or a decompression walk in a pretty place.

 Supplies to bring